Our Team

 Bianca Wooldridge

-Bianca has been facilitating Yoga with Yoga on The Inside since October 2022, at Ron Barwick Prison and more recently Mary Hutchinson Women's Prison in Hobart, Tasmania.
+Bianca has been facilitating Yoga with Yoga on The Inside since October 2022, at Ron Barwick Prison , and O’Hara Cottages and Mary Hutchinson Women's Prison in Risdon, Tasmania.

 Bianca started her personal yoga journey to manage stress and burnout, and began to teach yoga in 2018 in Spain.
 She currently facilitates yoga in different spaces around nipaluna/ Hobart including Yoga Studios, Community Centres, and partnering with The Royal Tasmanian Botanical Gardens to offer classes outdoors throughout the warmer months.